Tips for your visit

 Our Zoo covers an area of around 13 hectares and offers visitors of all ages a fun, relaxing and truly wild day out.
 Whether you are visiting the zoo alone, with the family or in a group, your day is sure to be fun-filled and full of adventure.
 The zoo is home to over 1,070 animals living in modern enclosures that are designed to provide as natural a habitat as possible.

-A particular highlight is the walk-in flamingo aviary, which was newly built in 2020.
-Experience the thrill of standing among our red flamingos, scarlet ibises and roseate spoonbills.
-The walk-in tundra aviary as well as the ring-tailed lemur island, which is open in the summer months, also allow you to experience the animals up close.
-Our five animal houses offer exciting discoveries in all weathers for young and old alike.
-We particularly recommend a visit to the Prof. Brandes House, where you will not only see our koalas, but also a wide variety of critically endangered species such as woolly monkeys, crowned lemurs and our false gharial.
-You will also meet our sloths as they roam freely above visitors’ heads, as well as the guerezas which feature on the zoo’s logo.
-We also recommend taking a look inside the Africa House, which was reopened in 2018.
+We have a total of six animal houses offering zoological discoveries for all ages, whatever the weather.
+We particularly recommend a visit to Prof. Brandes House, where you will not only see our koalas, but also a wide variety of endangered species such as woolly monkeys and our false gharial.
+You will also meet our two-toed sloths as they roam freely above visitors’ heads, as well as the guerezas which feature on the zoo’s logo.
+A peek inside the Africa house, which reopened in 2018, is also well worth it.
 In addition to our African elephants and mandrills, here you can also visit our naked mole-rats, which, aside from having many unique characteristics, are also rarely seen in zoos.
+The outdoor elephant enclosure was expanded in the summer of 2021 and offers our four African elephants more space and comfort, and visitors new viewing opportunities.

 You can find more information about our animals and enclosures here: Go to zoo tour